Tillerson Out, Mike Pompeo to State

 Around Washington

-- National security experts around Washington weren’t surprised by the move, but seemed shocked at the way in which it was done.
+- National security experts around Washington weren’t surprised by the move but seemed shocked at the way in which it was done.

-- Critics of Tillerson say good riddance: “He was a low-energy Secretary of State that had little presence on the world stage or in Washington, which cratered the relevance of the State Department,” says Max Bergmann, a former State Department official now at the Center for American Progress.
+- Critics of Tillerson say good riddance: “He was a low-energy Secretary of State that had little presence on the world stage or in Washington, which cratered the relevance of the State Department,” said Max Bergmann, a former State Department official now at the Center for American Progress.
 “While he may have had generally sane foreign policy views, he was overall ineffective in advancing them.
 He won’t be missed in Foggy Bottom.”

 - Others say the way in which it was announced (unceremoniously over Twitter, with Tillerson himself potentially caught flat-footed) must have stung.
-“For a guy who ran a multibillion corporation — you have to imagine the man who rises to be CEO of ExxonMobil has some sense of self importance — this must just be brutal,” says the Brookings Institution’s Tom Hill.

-- The Brookings Institution’s Tom Hill said despite the closer relationship between Pompeo and Trump, the president’s unusual style will continue.
+“For a guy who ran a multibillion corporation — you have to imagine the man who rises to be CEO of ExxonMobil has some sense of self importance — this must just be brutal,” said the Brookings Institution’s Tom Hill.
+He said that despite the closer relationship between Pompeo and Trump, the president’s unusual style will continue.
 Pompeo will now be out front of Trump’s foreign policy, defending the president’s decisions, even when they come out of the blue via Twitter.

 - “We could end up right back in the same place in a year,” Hill said.